performanceci/performanceci-core/README.md

 ### Vagrant

-We have attempred to provide a Vagrantfile meeting the minimum requirements to run the application[s] for demonstration and development purposes.
-After a developer has forked and/or cloned this repository from GitHub, she should be able to `vagrant up` and have nearly everything needed to beging testing and working.
+We have attempted to provide a Vagrantfile meeting the minimum requirements to run the application[s] for demonstration and development purposes.
+After a developer has forked and/or cloned this repository from GitHub, she should be able to `vagrant up` and have nearly everything needed to begin testing and working.

 ### ngrok